SuadeLabs/fire/documentation/properties/capital_tier.md

 ### t2_grandfathered
-Instruments which are considered as grandfathered as tier 2 capital , in that they no longer meet the tighter restrictions introduced  in the CRR\CRR2 regulation for tier 2 capital, but are still included in transitional arrangements.
+Instruments which are considered as grandfathered as tier 2 capital, in that they no longer meet the tighter restrictions introduced  in the CRR\CRR2 regulation for tier 2 capital, but are still included in transitional arrangements.